About the oscillatory possibilities of the dynamical systems: VECTOR FIELDS WITH A MULTIDIRECTIONAL NONLINEAR PART

-The complex oscillatory behavior would possess robustness, recurrence and organization.
+The complex oscillatory behavior would possess robustness, organization and recurrence.
 There is robustness against parametric variations because of the gradual nature of the mixing process and the lack of mode resonance problems.
-There is recurrence of the complex dynamical activity since it repeats more or less equal every period of the slowest frequency characteristic mode.
-And, finally, there is organization in the way the different oscillation modes appear sequentially combined, as intrinsically regulated by the structure of invariant manifolds, and in how such a mode combination is peculiar for each one of the system variables, as determined by the orientation of the various limit cycles in the phase space.
-In addition to complexity, this organization displays features like intermittency, similarity, redundancy and scalability.
+There is organization in the way the different oscillation modes appear sequentially combined, as intrinsically regulated by the structure of invariant manifolds, and in how such a mode combination is peculiar for each one of the system variables, as determined by the orientation of the various limit cycles in the phase space.
+The organized structure of oscillation modes displays features like intermittency, self-similarity, redundancy and scalability.
+And, finally, there is recurrence of the complex dynamical activity at the slowest frequency characteristic mode, as it is obliged in the time evolution of any attractor, and there are also successive levels of transitional recurrences associated with the similarity levels of the evolution.

-In the case of systems with spatially distributed dynamical properties, like presumably takes place in any real high-dimensional system, the simultaneous observation of a number of local values of one of such properties as a function of time would show the corresponding spatio-temporal projection of the complex oscillatory activity of the system.
+In the case of systems with spatially distributed dynamical properties, like presumably happens in any real high-dimensional system, the simultaneous observation of a number of local values of one of such properties as a function of time would show the corresponding spatio-temporal projection of the complex oscillatory activity of the system.
 To achieve a generic visualization of the system behavior in the physical space, we need to imagine how the phase space entities look in that space: what are the fixed points, what are the various limit cycles of different orientation emerged from a given fixed point, and what represents the intertwine mixing of the oscillation modes upon the observable attractor.\footnote{To remain within a finite-dimensional perspective, one can generically imagine a cellular decomposition of the spatial region occupied by the system and associate different phase space coordinates with scalar physical properties of the various cells, instead of considering the appropriate function space.
-The dimension would be the number of relevant scalar properties times the number of cells.} Even assuming fixed points with static patterns of good contrast and regular form, the spatial structure of the oscillatory state may be expected to become quickly obscured as the number of mixed modes increases.
+The dimension would be the number of relevant scalar properties times the number of cells.} Even assuming fixed points with static spatial patterns of good contrast and regular form, the spatial structure of the oscillatory state may be expected to become quickly obscured as the number of mixed modes increases.